thuxugang/opus_rota3/README.md

 xssp-3.0.10
 ```

+The training & inference codes of OPUS-RotaNN can be found [Here](https://github.com/thuxugang/opus_rota3/tree/master/OPUS-RotaNN).

-The standalone version of OPUS-RotaNN (including training & inference codes) is hosted on [Baidu Drive](https://pan.baidu.com/s/11UO508bMR9rOfUYLBA_2fA) with password `3l8k`.
+The standalone version of OPUS-RotaNN (including pre-trained models, the tmp_files and the results for CASP-FM) is hosted on [Baidu Drive](https://pan.baidu.com/s/11UO508bMR9rOfUYLBA_2fA) with password `3l8k`.
 Also, it can be downloaded directly from [Here](xxx) (Comeing soon).

-Note that for higher speed, we simply the calculation in xssp source code.
+Note that for higher speed, we simplify the calculation in xssp.
 The pipeline for recompiling the xssp is as following:

 ```
 cd mkdssp